Battle of Bunker Hill: Disposition of Colonial forces

 The colonial regiments were under the overall command of General Ward, with General Putnam and Colonel Prescott leading in the field, but they often acted quite independently.
 This was evident in the opening stages of the battle, when a tactical decision was made that had strategic implications.
 Colonel Prescott and his staff decided to fortify Breed's Hill rather than Bunker Hill, apparently in contravention of orders.
 The fortification of Breed's Hill was more militarily provocative; it would have put offensive artillery closer to Boston, directly threatening the city.
 It also exposed the forces there to the possibility of being trapped, as they probably could not properly defend against attempts by the British to land troops and take control of Charlestown Neck.
 If the British had taken that step, they might have had a victory with many fewer casualties.
 The colonial fortifications were haphazardly arrayed; it was not until the morning that Prescott discovered that the redoubt could be easily flanked, compelling the hasty construction of a rail fence.
 Furthermore, the colonists did not have the manpower to defend to the west.

 Manpower was a further problem on Breed's Hill.
 The defenses were thin toward the northern end of the colonial position and could have been easily exploited by the British (as they had already landed), had reinforcements not arrived in time.
-The front lines of the colonial forces were generally well-managed, but the scene behind them was significantly disorganized, due at least in part due to a poor chain of command and logistical organization.
+The front lines of the colonial forces were generally well-managed, but the scene behind them was significantly disorganized, at least in part due to a poor chain of command and logistical organization.
 One commentator wrote: "it appears to me there never was more confusion and less command."
 Only some of the militias operated directly under Ward's and Putnam's authority, and some commanders directly disobeyed orders, remaining at Bunker Hill rather than committing to the defense of Breed's Hill once fighting began.
 Several officers were subjected to court martial and cashiered after the battle.

 Once combat began, desertion was a chronic issue for the colonial troops.
-By the time of the third British assault, there were only 700-800 troops left, with only 150 in the redoubt.
+By the time of the third British assault, there were only 700–800 troops left, with only 150 in the redoubt.
 Colonel Prescott was of the opinion that the third assault would have been repulsed, had his forces in the redoubt been reinforced with more men, or if more supplies of ammunition and powder had been brought forward from Bunker Hill.
 Despite these issues, the withdrawal of the colonial forces was generally well-managed, recovering most of their wounded in the process, and elicited praise from British generals such as Burgoyne.
 However, the speed of the withdrawal precipitated leaving behind their artillery and entrenching tools.